anthony-jourdon/Genepy/docs/source/index.rst

 Welcome to bc-pre-processing's documentation!
 =============================================
-`bcpy` is a python module designed to evaluate symbolic (mathematic) expression to build analytical velocity functions varying in space and time, define the rheological parameters of a long-term geodynamic model, and generate input file for `pTatin3d`_.
+`genepy` is a python module designed to evaluate symbolic (mathematic) expression to build analytical velocity functions varying in space and time, define the rheological parameters of a long-term geodynamic model, and generate input file for `pTatin3d`_.